apache/nuttx/configs/olimex-stm32-p407/README.txt

 2017-01-23:  Added the knsh configuration and support for the PROTECTED build mode.

-2018-05-29:  Added the zmodem configuration.
-Verified correct operation with host-to-target transfers.
-There appears to be problems still host target-to-host transfers and with use of the NuttX versions of rx/sz on the host.
+2018-05-27:  Added the zmodem configuration.
+Verified correct operation with host-to-target transfers (using Linux sz command).
+There appears to be a problem using the NuttX sz command running on the host???

+2018-05-28:  Verified correct operation with target-to-host transfers (using Linux rz command).
+There appears to be a problem using the NuttX rz command running on the host???